Skip to Content

 If you are arrested for DWI with drugs in our area, your case will proceed through several distinct stages:

-• Arrest & processing: After being stopped, you may be asked to complete sobriety tests or undergo chemical analysis before arrest.
+• Arrest and processing: After being stopped, you may be asked to complete sobriety tests or undergo chemical analysis before arrest.

 • First appearance: During your initial appearance at the Wake County Courthouse, your charges will be presented, bond may be set, and next steps determined.

-• Discovery & case review: Our team obtains police reports, test results, and all relevant footage.
+• Discovery and case review: Our team obtains police reports, test results, and all relevant footage.
 We independently examine details and evidence to challenge issues that may benefit your case.

 • Pre-trial motion practice: We file motions to suppress evidence, challenge unlawful stops and searches, and address other procedural defects that could impact your case.